vstinner/vstinner.github.io/content/intel_cpus.rst

 `Hyper-threading <https://en.wikipedia.org/wiki/Hyper-threading>`_ to run two threads on the same physical core and `Turbo Boost
 <https://en.wikipedia.org/wiki/Intel_Turbo_Boost>`_ to maximum performances.
-CPU cores can be completely turned off (CPU HALT, frequency of 0) temporary to reduce the power consumption, and the frequency of cores changes regulary depending on many factors like the workload and temperature.
+CPU cores can be completely turned off (CPU HALT, frequency of 0) temporarily to reduce the power consumption, and the frequency of cores changes regulary depending on many factors like the workload and temperature.
 The power consumption is now an important part in the design of modern CPUs.